Luxembourg-Open-Source-Club/BICS-BOT/README.md

 - [Contributing](#contributing)
     - [Conventions to Follow](#conventions-to-follow)

-## Bot Deployment
+## Contribution
-Please refer to the **Testing Environment Setup** and **Development Environment Setup** sections in the [contribution documentation](https://github.com/Luxembourg-Open-Source-Club/BICS-BOT/blob/main/.github/CONTRIBUTING.md).
+Please refer to the [contribution documentation](https://github.com/Luxembourg-Open-Source-Club/BICS-BOT/blob/main/.github/CONTRIBUTING.md) for a complete guide on getting everything set up on your local machine.

 ## Commands Available
 > All commands can be used in any channel as only the user that requests for one is able to see the bot messages.